Home

 To Protect The Interests of Importers and Exporters

 Insurance Documents are ones, issued by the issuer, certifying that the insurer and the insured have signed an insurance contract covering the goods to be transported.
-If the goods under the contract do incur damages or even losses in transit, the insured can lodge a claim against the insurance documents.
+If the goods under the contract do incur damages or even losses in transit, the insured can lodge a claim against the documents.

 Since insurance documents are the evidence of insurance contract between the insurer and the insured, they are mainly classified as the following four types: